 18. Salt Lake City, Utah.
 Home of the 2002 Winter Games, you will see why this is a paradise for those who love the winter outdoors.
 However, this is not just a place to enjoy in the winter.
 Salt Lake City is a fun-filled location for travel nurses who love the outdoors.
-Nature lovers rejoice in Salt Lake City, where hiking, biking, skiing, river rafting, and exploring parks and forests are on the daily agenda.
+Utah travel nurses rejoice in Salt Lake City, where hiking, biking, skiing, river rafting, and exploring parks and forests are on the daily agenda.

 17. Aspen, Colorado.
 Aspen is at the heart of the Rocky Mountains.
 If you love the outdoors, then a travel nursing Colorado assignment is perfect for you.
 In the winter, you can choose between three different ski mountains: Snowmass, Aspen Mountain, and Aspen Highlands.
 In the warmer months, a visit to the Maroon Bells is an absolute must, as these twin summits offer one of the most breathtaking views in all of Colorado.

 16. Boise, Idaho.
 Situated on the edge of the mountains and high desert, you can enjoy roughly 130 miles of trails in Boise.
 Looking for more?
 Boise has plenty of whitewater rivers to enjoy.

 15. Seattle, Washington.
 Surrounded by forests, mountains and the sea, few major cities in America offer the outdoor activities that Seattle has to offer.
 From Olympic National Park to the Cascades, this is certainly a great city for Washington travel nurses who love the outdoors.